Long covid is destroying careers, leaving economic distress in its wake

 She said she had $150 in her checking account in mid-November and $1,400 in rent due in December.
 Friends from church have helped her hunt for jobs she can do over the phone from home.

 “If I lose my house, then I could possibly set up my computer at someone’s house.
 If I lose my truck, I can still work from home,” she said.
-“I have so many of these scenarios going on in my head, that I don’t know what to do.”
+“I have so many of these scenarios going on in my head that I don’t know what to do.”

 Nearly all of the patients interviewed by The Post said they wanted to return to work but could not figure out how to get back on the path to productivity.

 “Employers are not used to dealing with this kind of work situation.
-Patients are often told, ‘Just come back when you’re 100 percent,’ which could be a really long time out,” said Greg Vanichkachorn, a family physician and occupational medicine specialist at the Mayo Clinic who is treating long haul patients.
+Patients are often told, ‘Just come back when you’re 100 percent,’ which could be a really long time out,” said Greg Vanichkachorn, a family physician and occupational medicine specialist at the Mayo Clinic who is treating long-haul patients.

 Employers and patients need to understand that many long haulers should return to work on a limited, part-time basis, perhaps working from home, while they slowly work on building strength, he said.